Spain off the beaten path: 27 Bucket list-worthy places!

 The town has two main entrances, the Roman gates Puerta de Cordoba and Puerta de Sevilla.
 The latter is integrated with the Moorish Alcazar fortress which offers some of the best views of Carmona from its Tower of Gold.

-You also find the breathtaking 15th Century Gothic church Iglesia de Santa Maria de la Asunción right next to the gate.
+You also find the breathtaking 15th-century Gothic church Iglesia de Santa Maria de la Asunción right next to the gate.

 There are many things to see in Carmona and you could without a doubt spend a whole day wandering the streets, have tapas and drinks at Plaza del Mercado de Abastos, and discover the historic layers of one of the oldest towns in Europe.